nephio-project/docs/content/en/docs/guides/user-guides/exercise-1-free5gc.md

 kubectl apply -f test-infra/e2e/tests/free5gc/006-regional-free5gc-smf.yaml
 ```

 Free5gc requires that the SMF and AMF NFs be explicitly configured with information about each UPF.
-Therefore, the AMF
-and SMF packages will remain in an "unready" state until the UPF packages have all been published.
+Therefore, the AMF and SMF packages will remain in an "unready" state until the UPF packages have all been published.
+It will take around 1300 to 1400 seconds to deploy AMF, SMF and UPF.

 ### Check UPF deployment